Chromatic circle: Comparison with circle of fifths

 A key difference between the chromatic circle and the circle of fifths is that the former is truly a continuous space: every point on the circle corresponds to a conceivable pitch class, and every conceivable pitch class corresponds to a point on the circle.
 By contrast, the circle of fifths is fundamentally a discrete structure, and there is no obvious way to assign pitch classes to each of its points.

-Pitch constellation

-A pitch constellation is a graphical representation of pitches used to describe musical scales, modes, chords or other groupings of pitches within an octave range.
-It consists of a circle with markings along the circumference or lines from the center which indicate pitches.
-Most pitch constellations use of a subset of pitches chosen from the twelve pitch chromatic scale.
-In this case the points on the circle are spaced like the twelve hour markings on an analog clock where each tick mark represents a semitone.

-Scales and modes

-The pitch constellation provides an easy way to identify certain patterns and similarities between harmonic structures.